isomerpages/nrf-corp/_programmes/Corporate Laboratories.md

 Here is a list of Corp Labs across Singapore:

+#### REC@NUS Corporate R&D Laboratory for Next Generation Photovoltaics (2022) ####

+The project proposes to develop a Perovskite-on-Si tandem solar cell with an efficiency of 30% on an area of 244 cm2 with a stability of >90% under standard testing conditions.
+The technology is planned for subsequent IP commercialisation through the industry partner REC.
+Till date, the highest perovskite-on-Si tandem cell efficiency to date (~29.15%) was only achieved on a very small device area (1 cm2, i.e. ~200x smaller than commercial silicon solar cells).

 #### NTU-Delta Corporate Laboratory - Phase 2 (2022) ####

 The Phase 2 partnership between NTU and Delta seeks to develop (i) smart gripping and manipulation technology for material handling and (ii) sensing, situation awareness, and real-time decision-making technology for material transportation in a highly dynamic environment.